jeremyjrnt/lab940290/README.md

 * NLP keywords extraction techniques
 * LLM to generate instructions

-## Model Interpretability
-The model interpretability notebook gives information about the importance of the features in the recruitment process by training for each company a Random Forest model for a binary classification task.

-### Running the code
-Before you begin, make sure the following prerequisites are met:

-* _Databricks Account_: A Databricks account is required to run this project.
-* _Databricks Cluster_: A cluster must be configured and started before running the code.

-Then, start the cluster and run the code.
-The file "Model Interpretability Results" provides the decreasing ordered list of the importance of each feature.

 ## On Target Tool
 You can find here the main notebook with all our work.